UTDMotorsportsDA/sensor-logging/README.md

 Main subsystems:

-* Data Controller
+* Data Controller - collect and distribute sensor data

+    Everything under the package ```edu.utdallas.utdmotorsports.car``` supports this subsystem.

+    The Data controller functionality is centered around a list of sensors loaded at program startup.

-* Instrument Cluster
+* Instrument Cluster (a.k.a. dashboard) - display data and alerts to the driver
-* Pit Interface
+* Pit User Interface - display data, graphs and analysis to the race engineers

-As depicted, the system consists of the Engine Control Unit (ECU), which connects to most sensors, and an Adafruit 9-DOF IMU (3-axis accelerometer, gyroscope, and magnetometer) both feeding data to a Beaglebone Black. ...

 ## Communication Protocol
-All devices on the network communicate with each other using [JSON (Javascript Object Notation)](http://json.org)
+All devices on the network communicate with each other using [JSON (Javascript Object Notation)](http://json.org).